ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/docs/SITES.md

 If you run the script with the train "2" option, it will push the total aligned number to the file align_archive.csv.
 This archive file is needed for making the chart on http://pancancer.info/trajectory .

+## Visuals Created
+There are maps and tables on this page that were made using d3.
+You can see more about the maps [here](http://datamaps.github.io/) and see more about tables [here](https://github.com/ICGC-TCGA-PanCancer/pancancer-info/blob/develop/pancan-scripts/docs/how-to-tables.md)

 ## Adding New Train
 Adding a train invovles changing the scripts and should not be too much of a hassel.
 For this exmaple you will see how to add data train 2.0